 Stampin’ Up! does a great job of coordinating their products.
 This coordination is essential if you desire a more professional looking project.
 Going from beginner to intermediate is possible just by utilizing products which are meant to go together.
 These “extra goodies”, as I like to call them, can make a big impact.

 Designer Series Paper (DSP)

 You have two major options here.
 First, buy a Designer Series Paper which matches to colored card stock you already have.
 Alternatively, you can purchase some Designer Series Paper and then buy the paper which coordinates with what you choose.
 I have made it SUPER EASY for you to purchase coordinated papers in the Designer Series Paper Shop (DSP Shop).

 Embellishments are perfect for adding sparkle, shine, and color.
 They are also act as a way to reduce the empty space on your cards.
-I can recommend the following self-adhesive products to help step up your cards: Rhinestone Basic Jewels, Pearl Basic Jewels, and Metallic Pearls.
+I can recommend the following self-adhesive products to help step up your cards: Rhinestone Basic Jewels, Pearl Basic Jewels, and Brushed Brass Butterflies.

 Ribbon and Trim

 Ribbon and trims add color, texture, and tactile interest to your projects.
 Choose a color that matches your card stock or a neutral to work with multiple colors.